Parul

 Parul is a five-petaled flower known for its beauty.
 It is also a unisex name of Hindu origin.
-The name also appears in the Bengali folk tale Saat Bhai Champa.
+The name also appears in the Bengali folk tale Saat Bhai Champa, which is also known as "Seven Champa Brothers and One Sister Parul".
 In the tale, a king has seven sons and one daughter.
 Towards the end of the story the children turn into flowers.
 The daughter was the flower "Parul".
 The story and the flower Parul also feature in Rabindranath Tagore's Rabindra sangeet.
-The folk tale is called Seven Champa Brothers and One Sister Parul.